yawboakye/boakye.yiadom.org/content/go/strings.md

 of its underlying array.
-But remember strings are immutable and so there will never be a need to have an underlying array bigger that what's really needed for the actual string.
+But remember strings are immutable and so there will never be a need to have an underlying array bigger that what's really needed for the string's contents.
 Hence the 3-slice operator doesn't exist for strings.

 ## The [`strings`][GoStringsPackage] and [`strconv`][GoStrconvPackage] packages